enowars/bambi7-service-catchbox/README.md

 Simple file upload service.

+Flag user- and filenames are given as attack info.

+Flagstore 1 is stored in a file from the flag user.

+Flagstore 2 is stored in a report created by the flag user.

 ### VULNS

-1. session cookie value is generated based on user creation time, which is shown on "users" page
+1. upload file directory name is generated based on creation time (can be bruteforced using user creation time)

-2. path traversal using file name allows downloading (truncated) error log where credentials are logged

-3. path traversal using nginx misconfiguration allows downloading sqlite db
+2. upload filename path traversal allows for reading reports and uploads (filename check is fumbled via php type juggling and wrong variable use)

+3. nginx uploads alias allows arbitrary file read in /service (except database)

+4. (theoretically) hash collision on flag user's name allows accessing report, but computation complexity is too high even for a weak hash such as md5